EllaSvete/reading-notes/06-Notes-js.md

 - Javascript is behavior

   - Syntax is more apporachable.
 Characters are more traight forward for a programming language.
-  - Creating boxes, adding data, talking to another computer such as a submit box or Netflix.
+  - Creating boxes, adding data, talking to another computer such as Netflix.

 ### Fundamental concepts

 - Data types
-  - string: group of text characters (numbers included) used to represent natural language, like a sentence
+  - string: group of text characters (numbers included) used to represent natural language, like a sentence always in single or double quotations
   - number: a quantitative value that represents all integers and decimals, and fractions
     - 1 or 1/2 or 4.5 or -1, 40000(no coma)
   - boolean: true and false